 What You Need to Know About Naloxone

-Updated June 1, 2019.
-Anyone can get naloxone at a Maryland pharmacy without a prescription.
 Naloxone is a life-saving medication that can quickly restore the breathing of a person experiencing an opioid overdose.
-Opioids are a group of drugs that include heroin and prescription medications like oxycodone, hydrocodone, morphine, fentanyl and methadone.
-Naloxone is available as a generic drug or under the brand names NARCAN® and EVZIO®.
+Opioids are a group of drugs that include heroin and prescription medications like oxycodone, hydrocodone, morphine, fentanyl, and methadone.

-1. Call ahead to the pharmacy to ensure it’s in stock – requests for naloxone can be made if the pharmacy does not currently have it in stock.
+1. Check your local pharmacy.
+Call ahead – requests for naloxone can be made if the pharmacy does not currently have it in stock.